Maram13/Bank-Marketing/README.md

 iii.Split Data set : Training and Testing.

-iv.Checking Missing Values.
+iv.Checking Missing Values

 ### Models:

-Logistic Regression Classifier  used to classify the clients.
+Logistic Regression Classifier, Random Forest and Naive Bayes classifiers  used to classify the clients.
 ### Model Evaluation and Selection: